-Mahwah NJ Criminal Appeal Attorneys
+Mahwah Criminal Appeal Attorneys

 Criminal Defense Lawyers with Offices in Hackensack, New Jersey

 Facing a criminal charge in New Jersey can threaten your reputation, your livelihood, and many other components of your life.
 Fortunately, you do not need to travel these uncertain waters alone.
 An experienced criminal defense attorney can serve as your supporter, your defender, and your advocate as you confront what often seems an insurmountable challenge at the outset.
 The attorneys at The Tormey Law Firm are passionate about what they do and dedicated to turning over every rock and pursuing every possible avenue to achieve the best possible outcomes for their clients.
 Whether your case involves charges for aggravated sexual assault, prescription fraud, theft by deception, or another offense, we will stop at nothing to obtain a successful resolution.

 If you or a loved one is facing criminal charges in New Jersey, our lawyers will employ their extensive knowledge of the law, solid connections, deft negotiation skills, and zealous advocacy to help you overcome the allegations against you.
 Contact our Hackensack offices anytime at (201)-330-4979 to receive a free consultation

 If you were convicted in Municipal Court, you have 20 days to appeal that conviction.
 A notice of appeal must be filed in the Superior Court in the county in which the municipality is located.
 You can appeal the conviction or the sentence.
 This applies to anything from traffic violations (such as speeding, careless driving, or driving while intoxicated) to disorderly persons criminal offenses (such as possession of marijuana, simple assault, and disorderly conduct).

 New Jersey Criminal Appeals: Superior Court